 The Truth: While an annuity may be something new to a potential buyer, annuities are very easy to understand.

 An annuity requires a sum of money deposited (fixed annuity) or invested (variable annuity).
-Fixed annuities are market risk free but returns can be lower.
-Variable annuities are invested in the different investment options and can be exposed to losses and gains.
+Fixed annuities are not at market risk, but returns can be lower.
+Variable annuities are invested in different investment options and can be exposed to losses and gains.

 An annuity owner must commit to a certain amount of time – the term.
 The annuity a buyer selects should come with terms that fit their unique financial circumstances.